 Oh my, are you ever!

 For years I’ve wondered about cooking the custard filling in individual ramekins.
 Not only does it look a little more elegant and make it easier to serve, but it’s a little lower in carbs.
 If that kind of thing bothers ya.

 This week I busted out and tried it.
 The result?
 Delicious, just-for-you, happiness in a cup!
 The ideal dessert for the mom who wants to hide in a closet with a little dessert without having to share.

 Streusel - Topped Pumpkin Custards

-Preheat oven to 425°.
-In large mixing bowl, beat pumpkin, sweetened condensed milk, egg, cinnamon, ginger, nutmeg and salt.
-Pour into six 5 ounce greased ramekins.
+- In a large mixing bowl, beat the pumpkin, sweetened condensed milk, egg, cinnamon, ginger, nutmeg and salt.
+Pour this mixture into the prepared ramekins.
 Bake 15 minutes.

-Meanwhile, combine brown sugar and flour.
-Cut in butter until crumbly.
-Stir in nuts.
-Remove pie from oven.
-Reduce oven temp to 350°.
+- Remove the tray from the oven.
+Reduce the oven temp to 350°.
 Sprinkle 1/4 cup streusel mixture over each ramekin.

 - Return the tray to the oven and bake an additional 20 minutes or until set.
 Cool on a rack before chilling the custards in the refrigerator.